-My ambitions are to go to Africa on safari; to track wolves, bears and lynx in Iberia, and to track tigers in Siberia.
+My ambitions are to do bird ringing (I have started to train), track wolves and lynx in Iberia and work in conservation.

 My best ever mammal sighting (so far) was a wolverine in Finland, whilst on a bear watching trip.
 We saw 52 Russian brown bears, including cubs, and also white tailed eagle and black kite.
 We stayed in Finland during midsummer, and it was light all the time.
 We stayed by a lake in a cabin.
 There were black throated divers on the lake, and they called at midnight.

 I have been to Majorca twice to watch birds.
 We saw over 40 species including wryneck, red knobbed coot, turtle dove, hoopoe, woodchat shrike, marsh harrier, osprey, Eleanora’s falcon, black vulture, griffon vulture and booted eagle.

 I collect taxidermy because I can see all the detail of the animals that you don’t normally get to see in the wild.
-I have a sparrow hawk, barn owl, ocelot and red fox cub and many more, my most recent being a very nice water rail.
+I have a sparrowhawk, barn owl, ocelot and red fox cub and many more, my most recent being a very nice water rail.
 I have also preserved a buzzard wing and talons, and goldfinch wings.
 I would never harm an animal.
 The taxidermy is very old, and the animals I have collected were found dead.
 Mummy gave me her bird skull collection.
 The best is a little owl.
 Last year when we went to Scotland, we found a dead gannet on the beach; it has been in our shed for over a year rotting down!
 I also have magpie and short-eared owl wings.

-When I was 7 and 8, I met David Attenborough at his yearly lecture in Richmond.
+When I was 7 and 8, I met David Attenborough at his yearly lectures in Richmond.
 He signed ‘Life of Mammals’ and ‘Life of Birds’.